10 FREE Things To Do In Reykjavík

 Who doesn't love free stuff?
 Reykjavík can easily be enjoyed on a budget.
 Here are the top things to do in Reykjavík that don't cost a thing.

 While we're at it, we might also mention that the Reykjavík City Card is a great way to explore the city and its culture for a moderate price.
 The City Card gives you access to Reykjavík's major museum, swimming pools, and public transportation.
-It also comes with added value in the form of discounts at our partners.
+It also comes with added value in the form of discounts for our partners.

 Harpa Music Hall